Kayaking in Antarctica

 Discover MoreSnowshoeing is an easy way of exploring the Antarctic Peninsula.
 For the more adventurous, try mountaineering and get a taste of the region's fantastic climbing opportunities.

 Discover MoreKeen to don crampons and ice-axe and itching to get deeper into Antarctica?
-These trips are definitely one for you.
+These trips are definitely for you.

 Discover MoreWe'll spend some time listening to your aspirations, then discuss the kind of experience that might suit you.